 Event Bar Science?
 Is that a real thing?

 We think so.
-Here's why: See over 2000 events, we realized that patterns begin to emerge.
+Here's why: Elite has now seen over 2000 events and some unique patterns begin to emerge.
 The right amount of supplies, guest traffic patterns, guest behavior, layout implications, etc. With so many occasions served, Elite can quantify guest nuances and reactions to a variety of structures, scenarios, and offerings.
 Although this information is based from observations behind the bar, much can be applied to any part of your occasion.

 Common Unconsidered Guest Dynamics